charansaiponnada/blip-instance/README.md

 Security & performance notes
 - Generating captions on CPU may be slow.
 For smoother real-time behavior, use a CUDA-enabled GPU.
 - This script loads the model once and reuses it for frames.
 If you want to caption only on-demand (e.g., key press), modify the loop accordingly.
+ ----
+## Mobile Cam
+ To use the mobile cam connect using the droid cam withing the same wifi first run the [test.py](./test.py) file to check in which the cam is operating note the index change inside the code of mobile_cam.py
+ This will make the use of the mobile cam via droid cam.